a fancy vintage train compartment

 Important

-Usually the pronoun оно[aNO] replaces inanimate nouns.
+Usually the pronoun оно[aNO] replaces nouns.
 However, there is a small list of neuter animate nouns in Russian that can be replaced by the pronoun оно[aNO]:

 • животное[zhyVOTnaye](an animal)